Campus cycling services and facilities

 Tyre levers and puncture repair patches and glue can be borrowed from the Security Office (114 Ilam Road).
 Leave your Canterbury Card as deposit.

 Some showers on campus are available for cyclists travelling a long distance.
-They can be found in Engineering, Forestry and Fine Arts.
+Check out UC's interactive campus map for an updated location of showers.

 Available on a first padlock in, first served basis.